 2) Identification of historical materials in need of preservation, including sites about net history, around the world

 3) Development of recommendations for real-time preservation, which includes procedures for filtering and preserving selected networking history materials on an ongoing basis (RFCs are an example).

 Identification and cataloging need to be on-going.
-Therefore, it is anticipated that this effort will use a collaborative venue such as a moderated wiki, rather than producing a static RFC.Real-time preservation entails ongoing capture of new materials into appropriate permanent archives.
+Therefore, it is anticipated that this effort will use a collaborative venue such as a moderated wiki, rather than producing a static RFC

+Real-time preservation entails ongoing capture of new materials into appropriate permanent archives.

 Goals and Milestones: